 First, we should End Homelessness in Ventura, so that no one, no women, men, or children should be forced to sleep in their cars in our community.
 While we are working to meet that goal, the city of Ventura should expand the Safe Sleep program, and should open up several public parking lots to free, overnight parking.

-In March, Lift Up Your Voice will hold a call to action, and invite you to experience what it is like to sleep in your car.
-Check back with the Lift Up Your Voice website for updates as this event develops.
+In March, Lift Up Your Voice held a call to action, and invited people to experience what it is like to sleep in their car.
+Click to read the VC Star's article about it. http://www.vcstar.com/news/ventura-churchgoers-experience-what-homeless-do

 The idea for Lift Up Your Voice came out of our work with the homeless community and our shared frustration regarding community perceptions and stereotypes of homeless individuals as adversaries instead of partners.
 Lift Up Your Voice expands across many faith and community-based organizations with a growing number of informed and empowered advocates ‘lifting up their voices' which will ultimately be the voice behind Ventura's increased capacity and motivation for social change.

 Multiple source funding includes the McCune Foundation, the Fund for Unitarian Universalist Social Responsibility (UUSR), the UU congregation and gracious private donors.